But little can be learned of the early life of this brave and Read more

 William Fletcher Goodhue was born at Chelsea, Mass., March 31, 1844.
 He attended school in Boston till 1856, when with his parents he came to Broadhead, Wisconsin.
 In 1859 he was rodman Read more

 The record of the Third Wisconsin would be incomplete without a mention of Charley Johnson, the sutler.
-He will be remembered by early settlers of Wisconsin as the proprietor of Monk’s Hall, Read more
+He will be remembered by early settlers Read more

 Charles S. Hamilton was born in the town of Western, Oneida county, N.Y., November 16, 1822.
-His early youth was passed in Erie county, where he received the training that fitted him for the Read more
+His early youth was passed in Erie county, where he received Read more